freckle/guides/haskell-best-practices.md

   Use a pure `Bool` expression with `prop`.

-If you do something that results in an ambiguity.
-Use Type Applications to resolve it.
+If you do run into ambiguity, prefer Type Applications (over type signatures or annotations) to resolve it.

 ## Appendix